CedenbladAlbin/Individual-InDebth-study/README.md

 node -v
 npm -v

-Step 2: Create a New SvelteKit Project
+Step 2: Get SvelteKit Running
 Open a terminal and navigate into your project: cd my-app